dkolke/lufia2r-webtracker/README.md

 ### Installation

 - Clone this repository
-- Download HolySmith24.zip from their github
+- Download HolySmith24.zip from their [github](https://github.com/HolySmith24/Lufia_2Tracker)
-- Extract HolySmith24.zip inside "HolySmith24" folder
+- Extract HolySmith24.zip to "Lufia2" folder
 - Upload to your server.

 ### Credits